Copyright 1994 - 2022 Bill's Bible Basics

 But my point is, the danger of the Internet being controlled is real.
 For example, since 9/11, in the so-called name of "fighting against global terrorism", the American government has taken drastic steps to not only curtail the rights and freedoms of ordinary American citizens through questionable executive orders and bills, which could be activated, should the need arise, but it is now common knowledge that it has also waged an intensive domestic spying campaign against its very own citizens.
 This spying campaign has by no means been limited to traditional methods such as physical surveillance and phone taps.
 As I mentioned a moment ago, modern spying has now evolved to include the intentional sniffing of online electronic communications -- such as our email -- by means of such controversial programs as "Carnivore", which has since been assigned a more generic name, so as to not draw further attention to its true purpose.

-Governmental control of the Internet aside, from a business perspective, things aren't much better.
-It may not be long before Internet email taxes, and other profit-making tactics, make the Internet inaccessible to all but the rich and the elite; or, as some people have suggested, two version of the Internet may evolve; one for the rich -- with high speed and services -- and another for the poor -- which offers degraded speed and services.
+Governmental control of the Internet aside, from a business perspective, things are not much better.
+It may not be long before Internet email taxes, and other profit-making tactics, make the Internet inaccessible to all but the rich and the elite.
+Or, as some people have suggested, two version of the Internet may evolve; one for the rich -- with high speed and services -- and another for the poor -- which offers degraded speed and services.

 So it is my view that our Christian frontier on the Internet may eventually be closed as well.
 Hopefully though, it will be the final frontier to close, and for now, many people will continue to get another chance -- perhaps a last chance -- to hear the Gospel of Jesus Christ.
-If you personally doubt my conclusion, perhaps it is due to the fact that while you may know that Christians are currently being persecuted in other countries, you fail to realize that American Christians are also being persecuted, under the guise of upholding American law, as we discussed earlier.
-Even if you don't agree with my logic, as stated in this article, as I also point out in the series called "Civil Disobedience and Christian Persecution", Jesus clearly stated that we Christians would be persecuted for His name's sake, as we see by the following verses:
+If you personally doubt my conclusion, perhaps it is due to the fact that while you may know that Christians are currently being persecuted in other countries, you fail to realize that some American Christians are also being persecuted to a much smaller degree, under the guise of supposedly upholding American law, as we discussed earlier.
+Even if you don't agree with my logic, as stated in this article, as I also point out in the series called "Civil Disobedience and Christian Persecution", Jesus clearly stated that we Christians would be persecuted for His name's sake, as we can determine by the following verses:

 "And ye shall be hated of all men for my name's sake: but he that endureth to the end shall be saved."